Algoma Public Health

 - Drink water all day.

 - Be aware of surroundings.
-Water, sand, concrete, light-coloured surfaces and snow reflect the sun's rays.
+Water, sand, asphalt, concrete, light-coloured surfaces and snow reflect the sun's rays.

 - Learn about the UV Index.
 Before heading outdoors, check out the daily Weather Network UV Report for your area.
 The higher the number, the stronger the UV rays, the greater the need to protect yourself.